 The Kimberley region is home to hundreds of thousands of rock art paintings and drawings known as Bradshaw or Wandjina rock art.
 These beautiful and mysterious paintings are hidden in outback bush galleries on the huge escarpments and terracotta rock surfaces of the north Kimberley.

-The first European to explore the region was Alexander Forrest in 1879.
-Forrest was the first European man to discover and name the Kimberley district, the Margaret and Ord Rivers, the King Leopold Ranges, and the fertile area between the Fitzroy and Ord Rivers.
-He subsequently set himself up as a land agent specialising in the Kimberleys and was thus instrumental in the leasing of over 51 million acres in the region during 1883.
+The first European to explore the region was Alexander Forrest in 1879, he named the Kimberley district, the Margaret and Ord Rivers, the King Leopold Ranges, and the fertile area between the Fitzroy and Ord Rivers.
+He subsequently set himself up as a land agent specialising in the Kimberley's and was instrumental in the leasing of over 51 million acres in the region during 1883.

-European settlement expanded during the late 19th century, when cattle were driven across Australia from the eastern states in search of good pasture lands.
+European colonisation expanded during the late 19th century, when cattle were driven across Australia from the eastern states in search of good pasture lands.
 Many other Europeans arrived soon after, when gold was discovered around Halls Creek and pearls were harvested at Broome.
+However, long before the arrival of Europeans, Aboriginal people along the west Kimberley coast collected the large, luminous pearl shell for use in rituals and ceremonies.
+It is the most widely distributed item in Aboriginal Australia, traded across two-thirds of the continent.